aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

           # Port-Channel L2 Subinterfaces
           # Subinterfaces are only supported on routed port-channels, which means they cannot be configured on MLAG port-channels.
+          # The parent Port-Channel interface is automatically created if not defined elsewhere.
           # Setting short_esi: auto generates the short_esi automatically using a hash of configuration elements.
           # Please see the notes under "EVPN A/A ESI dual-attached endpoint scenario" before setting short_esi: auto.
           subinterfaces: